 The Humamantata property is located in Southern Peru and covers an area of 3,600 hectares.
-The property contains different types of mineralization:
+The property contains three different types of mineralization:

 - Cu-Au Skarn/Porphyry type mineralization at the north and central areas of the property, where a porphyry of quartzmonzonite composition is in contact with limestones and sandstones of the Ferrobamba and Mara formations, respectively.
 The copper hypogene mineralization is composed by chalcopyrite, bornite, pyrite, and quartz stockwork associated to phyllic and potassic alteration.
 There is a significant development of supergene environment increasing the metal concentration near surface.

 - Hydrothermal breccias/mantos with Pb-Ag, Zn anomalous in limestones and sandstones in the central side of the property, surrounding a Cu-Au Porphyry stock associated to a high magnetics anomalies.

 - Extensive silicification/stockwork and advanced argillic alteration, in an environment typical of Epithermal type deposits, including Cu, Au, Ag anomalies.
 The mineralization/alteration hosted in sandstone layers of the Mara formations occurs in the southern and central area of the property.

 The main structural and lithologic contact cross cut the property from south to north, generally covered by fluvial/colluvium sediments filling the creek.
 The Cu-Au Porphyry stocks outcrops in the north and central zones of this structural control.